SabFrAlphin/project_job_skill_screener_DATA_ML/readme.md

-# Linkedin job ad analysis
+# Berlin Tech Job Market - LinkedIn job ad analysis

 ## Objective:
 Analyse the Berlin tech job market and evaluate how distinct job profiles for the following roles: